What is too young for dental implants?

 So is there ever an age where we can guarantee that someone is no longer too young for dental implants?

 The short answer to that is NO!
 The same issues can occur later in life but at this point we can not predict who it will occur to.
-For instance the case seen below also from Baht’s lecture is someone that I assume is much older based on amount of dentistry they have.
+For instance the first case seen below also from Baht’s lecture and is someone that appears to be older based on amount of dentistry they have.
 The second case is a 35 year old woman and is only 15 months post crown delivery.
-I will add that this situation is likely very rare.
-I have never seen it in my practice and likely have a thousand or more implants in our practice.
+However, situations as extreme as this are rare for older individuals.
+We have only seen extreme cases a handful of time in our practice.

 Criteria that helps determine if the patient is too young for dental implants.

 Besides age and skeletal growth there are a few other issues that may help us.
 Even though cranial facial changes occur throughout life they vary from person to person.
 The most prominent changes occur on individuals with long and short faces, so be aware of those people.

 More information on dental implant issues including late growth issues can be found on our blog on dental implant problems.